olivierfriard/BORIS/README.rst

 BORIS is a free and open-source software available for GNU/Linux, Windows and Mac OS X.

-It provides also some basic analysis tools like time budget.
+It provides also some analysis tools like time budget.

+The BORIS paper has more than 400 citations in scientific publications with peer-reviewing.

 See http://www.boris.unito.it

 Documentation
 -------------------------------------